AbyssV/practicing/markdown笔记/命令行和快捷键/vscode.md

 Use the actions in the editor toolbar to resolve the save conflict.
 You can either **Accept** your changes and thereby overwriting any changes on disk, or **Revert** to the version on disk.
 Reverting means that your changes will be lost.

 **Note**: The file will remain dirty and cannot be saved until you pick one of the two actions to resolve the conflict.

-### Keymaps
-Are you used to keyboard shortcuts from another editor?
-You can install a Keymap extension that brings the keyboard shortcuts from your favorite editor to VS Code.
-Go to **Preferences > Keymap Extensions** to see the current list on the Marketplace.

-###  Portable mode

-VS Code has a Portable mode which lets you keep settings and data in the same location as your installation, for example, on a USB drive.

 ### Customize your keyboard shortcuts